TOP-Nav: Legged Navigation Integrating Terrain, Obstacle and Proprioception Estimation: RELATED WORK

 \subsection{Terrain Traversability Estimation}

-Terrain traversability is determined by factors such as terrain geometry, texture, and physical properties \cite{frey2024roadrunner}.
-Estimating these features could be achieved by identifying the semantic class with a predefined static traversability score\cite{roth2023viplanner,guan2022ga, viswanath2021offseg,ewen2022these}.
-These solutions exhibit a notable dependency on large-scale datasets \cite{meng2023terrainnet} or limited to structured environments like urban scenarios \cite{cordts2016cityscapes,abu2018augmented}.

-{In off-road navigation, the motion states involved in the dynamic interactions between the robot and the environment provide valuable metrics for assessing terrain traversability \cite{fan2021step}.
-These insights have inspired methods that eliminate the need for manual annotation by autonomously deriving terrain traversability from proprioception through self-supervised learning \cite{yao2022rca,cai2023evora,jung2023v,karnan2023sterling,elnoor2023pronav,margolis2023learning}.
-Nevertheless, the performance of these studies is contingent upon the quality of the collected datasets \cite{frey2024roadrunner}.
-To emphasize the challenges in unconstrained navigation, researchers have proposed various approaches to handling novel observations.
-For instance, \citet{frey2023fast} updated the traversability estimation network online with anomalies into consideration. \citet{karnan2023wait} performs nearest-neighbor search in the proprioception space to align visually novel terrains with existing traversability.}

-{Drawing inspiration from those works estimating traversability for novel terrains, we propose a prior-knowledge informed terrain estimator that employs the proprioception advisor as online corrections.
+Terrain traversability is determined by factors such as terrain geometry, texture, and physical properties~\citep{frey2024roadrunner}.
+These features could be estimated by identifying the semantic class with a predefined static traversability score~\citep{roth2023viplanner,guan2022ga, viswanath2021offseg,ewen2022these}.
+These solutions notably depend on large-scale datasets~\citep{meng2023terrainnet} or are limited to structured environments like urban scenarios~\citep{cordts2016cityscapes,abu2018augmented}.
+In off-road navigation, the motion states involved in the dynamic interactions between the robot and the environment provide valuable metrics for assessing terrain traversability~\citep{fan2021step}.
+These insights have inspired methods that eliminate the need for manual annotation by autonomously deriving terrain traversability from proprioception through self-supervised learning~\citep{yao2022rca,cai2023evora,jung2023v,karnan2023sterling,elnoor2023pronav,margolis2023learning}.
+Nevertheless, the performance of these studies is contingent upon the quality of the collected datasets~\citep{frey2024roadrunner}.
+Researchers have proposed various approaches to handling novel observations to emphasize the challenges in unconstrained navigation.
+For instance, \citet{frey2023fast} updated the traversability estimation network online with anomalies into consideration. \citet{karnan2023wait} performs nearest-neighbor search in the proprioception space to align visually novel terrains with existing traversability.
+Drawing inspiration from those works estimating traversability for novel terrains, we propose a terrain estimator that employs the proprioception advisor as online corrections.
 Our method diverges from previous approaches primarily in two key aspects: 1) We employ an estimated value function from reinforcement learning to assess terrain traversability, providing a comprehensive evaluation of robot-terrain interactions.
-2) By incorporating the proprioception based terrain traversability estimation as online corrections to vision-based predictions, we achieve a more data-efficient approach for estimating traversability on unknown terrains compared to online training.}
+2) We make online corrections on the vision-based estimation without additional training, providing a data-efficient solution for identifying novel terrains.